norlab-ulaval/libnabo/README.md

 Running `make doc` in your build directory will generate a browsable documentation in `doc/html`.
 The main page `doc/html/index.html` contains a detailed overview of the usage of libnabo.
+This documentation is also available online at http://ethz-asl.github.com/libnabo/releases/releases/1.0.0/doc/index.html

 Unit testing
 ============